milkyascodes/milkyascodes/README.md

 - 💻 &nbsp; Designer and developer
 - ✍🏻 &nbsp; HTML, CSS and Javascript
 - 🎓 &nbsp; Javascript Programming Language
-- ⚛ &nbsp; Learning React Programming Language
+- 🎯 &nbsp; Learning Dart and Flutter
 - 👯 &nbsp; I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.
 - ⚡ &nbsp; Fun fact: First solve the problem, then write the code :heart:.
 - ✍️ &nbsp; Pursuing a carrier in Web Development